Turnaround Programme

 - Unstable family setting

-The programme recognises that YOTs best understand the needs of children in their local area, and deliberately gives YOTs the flexibility to decide which interventions should be used, provided these are evidence-based.
+The programme recognises that YJSs best understand the needs of children in their local area and deliberately gives them the flexibility to decide which interventions should be used, provided these are evidence-based.

 The programme is voluntary.
 Eligible children do not have to admit guilt to receive support.
 This voluntary aspect should help traditionally hard-to-reach children get the support they need and prevent an escalation to offending or reoffending.

-For more information on how Turnaround is operating in your area, you can contact the relevant Youth Offending Team using contact details at this link.
+On how Turnaround is operating in your area you can contact the relevant Youth Justice Service using these contact details.

 Updates to this page